Welcome To Engage Palm Desert

 good layout. nice to walk around.

-Kathleen about 2 years ago
+Kathleen almost 3 years ago

 It feels like a small community...
 Everyone wants to be a friend and referral!

-Mlk1953 about 2 years ago
+Mlk1953 almost 3 years ago

 I love the city's increasing diversity because it helps make our city more welcoming, more inclusive and more interesting.

-CarlosG over 2 years ago
+CarlosG almost 3 years ago

 PD is committed to providing exceptional quality of life “experiences” for all residents and visitors.

-Gibsungal over 2 years ago
+Gibsungal almost 3 years ago

 I love that Keedy's is still there.
 It was the place to eat and greet friends.
 Its a landmark still.
 I lived in Palm Desert from 1962 to 1990.
 I miss Palm Desert but I have to say that now there way too many people and traffic.
 But I go to visit my sister and my son who moved to North Shore because of the people and traffic.

-Susan Taylor-Bailey over 2 years ago
+Susan Taylor-Bailey about 3 years ago

 I love the art sculptures and walking trails :)

-virtualrach over 2 years ago
+virtualrach about 3 years ago

 I love the outdoor sculptures around our City, and the beauty of landscaping along our streets.
 Thank you

-IronwoodResident over 2 years ago
+IronwoodResident about 3 years ago

 So happy to be located in PD and have this wonderful access point online.
 Thank you!

-Ellen over 2 years ago
+Ellen about 3 years ago